Skip to content

 Is Ouachita Baptist University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Ouachita Baptist University earn a median of $51,673, roughly in line with national averages for graduates.
+Ten years out, alumni of Ouachita Baptist University earn a median of $51,673, roughly in line with the national average for college graduates.

 $41,697